steelywing/note/docs/Linux/LVM.md

     <LV>
   ```

-  - `--resizefs` similar to do the following
+  - `--resizefs` is similar to do the following
     - Check file system
       ```bash
       fsck -f <LV>